Pinecone Burke Provincial Park

 Pit or Flush Toilets

-Backcountry/walk-in camping is allowed.
+Backcountry/wilderness camping is allowed.
 The backcountry of the park is open to year-round.
-Please use the food cache provided at Widgeon Creek Campsite to prevent bear/human conflicts.
+Please use the food cache provided at Widgeon Creek Campground to prevent bear/human conflicts.
 Campfires are not permitted within the park.
 Users must be prepared for winter conditions during the off-season.

 There are three main camping areas:

-Wilderness, backcountry or walk-in camping is allowed, but no facilities are provided.
+Wilderness camping is allowed; no facilities are provided.
 Several of the Burke Mountain trails climb up the ridge on to the Burke Mountain plateau where there are several lakes.
 Please camp to avoid causing damage to the ecosystem.
 Please see trail map.

 Widgeon Slough and Widgeon Valley are accessible by canoe.
 Canoes or kayaks can be launched from Grant Narrows at the south end of Pitt Lake, and paddled through Widgeon Slough.
 Paddling time is approximately 2hrs to reach the Widgeon Creek camp site.
 There are about ten designated sites.
 Overflow camping is available on the grassy areas around the camping area.
 There is a pit toilet but no garbage facilities: Users are required to pack out all garbage.